rumicuzzin/Clab/Minutes/Minutes_04_12.md

 ABSENCES: None

 OLD BUSINESS:
-- Finish all exercises
+- Progress on assigned tasks continued
+- Willem completed timers and is assisting in Digital IO and UART

 NEW BUSINESS:
+- Completeing part D for Digital IO and UART
-- begin integration tasks
+- begin preliminary testing between modules
+-

 FURTHER ACTION POINTS:
--
+- aiming to have full integration by next meeting

 MEETING MINTUES WRITTEN BY: Marcus Kurishingal